Schemas

 Roles

 When a client authenticates with a Triplit server and begins a session, it provides a token that contains some information about itself (see authentication for more information on tokens).
-You can define roles to access information from a token to inform permissions decisions, like 'Can this user read this todo?'.
+The server will assign that token some number of roles based on the claims present in the token.

-Each role has an identifier and a match object.
+Each custom role must have a name and a match object.
 When a client authenticates with a Triplit server, Triplit will check if the token matches any defined roles in the schema.
 If it does, the client is granted that role and will be subject to any permissions that have been defined for that it.

 For example, you may author admin and user tokens with the following structure: